As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

-More often than not, a person's tattoo is a reflection of their lifestyle, interests and likes.
-One could say they are the picture book of their lives, others claim they're just a reflection of what they liked at that particular moment in time.
+More often than not, a person's tattoo is a reflection of their lifestyle, interests, and likes.
+Some say tattoos are the picture books of a person's life, but some say they're just a reflection of what they liked at that particular moment in time.

 Whatever design you settle on, your ink is going to be with you till the end of time.
 A little forethought about the entire process and which direction you intend to take should assist you with getting a beautiful piece of body art that you'll admire for years to come.